-The supplemental side air bags ordinarily will not inflate in the event of a frontal impact, rear impact or lower severity side collision.
+• The supplemental side air bag and curtain side-impact air bag ordinarily will not inflate in the event of a frontal impact, rear impact, rollover or lower severity side collision.
 Always wear your seat belts to help reduce the risk or severity of injury in various kinds of accidents.

-- The seat belts and the supplemental side air bag are most effective when you are sitting well back and upright in the seat.
-Supplemental side air bag inflates with great force.
-Do not allow anyone to place their hand, leg or face near the supplemental side air bag on the side of the seatback of the front seat.
-Do not allow anyone sitting in the front seat to extend their hand out of the window or lean against the door.
-Some examples of dangerous riding positions are - shown in the previous illustrations. - When sitting in the rear seat, do not hold onto the seatback of the front seat.
+• The seat belts, the supplemental side air bag and curtain side-impact air bag are most effective when you are sitting well back and upright in the seat.
+The side air bag and curtain side-impact air bag inflate with great force.
+Do not allow anyone to place their hand, leg or face near the side air bag on the side of the seatback of the front seat or near the side roof rails.
+Do not allow anyone sitting in the front seat or rear outboard seats to extend their hand out of the window or lean against the door.
+Some examples of dangerous riding positions are shown in the previous illustrations.

+When sitting in the rear seat, do not hold onto the seatback of the front seat.
 If the supplemental side air bag inflates, you may be seriously injured.
-Be especially careful with children, who should always be properly restrained. - Do not use seat covers on the front seatbacks.
+Be especially careful with children, who should always be properly restrained.

+• Do not use seat covers on the front seatbacks.
 They may interfere with supplemental side air bag inflation.